aosabook/500lines/same-origin-policy/doc/chapter.md

 processData(mydata)
 ```

-which is a valid JavaScript statement, and is executed by the browser in the current document.
+which is a valid JavaScript statement (namely, the application of function "processData" on value "mydata"), and is executed by the browser in the current document.

-In our approach, JSONP is modeled as a type of HTTP requests that
+In our model, JSONP is modeled as a type of HTTP requests that include
-include the identifier of a callback function as the `padding`
+the identifier of a callback function as field `padding`.
+After
-parameter.
-In return, the server returns a response that has the
+receiving a JSONP request, the server returns a response that has the
 requested resource (`payload`) wrapped inside the callback function
 (`cb`).